thingsdb/ThingsDocs/content/node-api/node_info/_index.md

 weight: 6
 ---

-Returns information about the connected node.
+Returns information about the node in the current scope.
+See [scopes](../../scopes) for more information on how to target a specific node scope.

 Value | Description
 ------- | -----------